Chicago Psychiatric Malpractice Lawyers

 In some ways, the services a mental health professional provides to a patient can be intangible.
 It may be challenging to gauge whether talk therapy was conducted in a way that was negligent, and the confidentiality that exists between a psychiatrist or psychologist and the patient can make a malpractice claim challenging — especially if the patient is incapable of or is unwilling to report the malpractice him or herself.

-A Chicago injury attorney with experience handling psychiatric malpractice cases will know what details and evidence to look for to get to the bottom of what happened and to determine whether a malpractice claim exists.
+A Chicago medical malpractice attorney with experience handling psychiatric malpractice cases will know what details and evidence to look for to get to the bottom of what happened and to determine whether a malpractice claim exists.
 When a claim is successful, you may be able to recover compensation for your medical expenses, lost wages, and pain and suffering — including the emotional distress you suffered because of the malpractice.
+Contact us for a free consultation today.